joshsj/lookbook/README.md

 # lookbook

-Fashion lookbook cos who uses Pinterest
+A small site with a Node.js backend.

-My first genuine attempt at a functional website.
+My first go at anything non-static for web delivery.